Safety & Emissions Calculator

 Can I reduce the protection distance?

 NOHD can be reduced through: (1) Beam path enclosure - eliminates direct exposure, (2) Beam stops and baffles - absorb scattered radiation, (3) Optical density screens - attenuate hazardous radiation.
-However, you cannot reduce NOHD below the minimum required by applicable standards.
+The final boundary still needs to be checked against the applicable standard, enclosure design, and access condition.

 What is Maximum Permissible Exposure (MPE)?